 Instructions

-- Make a flax "egg": Mix 1 tablespoon ground flaxseed with 3 tablespoons of water in small bowl or cup and set aside to chill in refrigerator.1 tablespoon ground flaxseed, 3 tablespoons water
+- Make a flax "egg": Mix 1 tablespoon ground flaxseed with 3 tablespoons of water in small bowl or cup and set aside to thicken in the refrigerator.1 tablespoon ground flaxseed, 3 tablespoons water

 - Transfer eggplant to a large bowl and add garlic, basil, parsley, Italian seasoning, bread crumbs and chilled flax "egg" to bowl.
 Season with ½ teaspoon salt and ¼ teaspoon of black pepper and mix with wooden spoon.2 cloves garlic, 4 tablespoons fresh basil, 4 tablespoons Italian parsley, 1 teaspoon dried Italian seasoning, 2 cups breadcrumbs, ½ teaspoon sea salt, ¼ teaspoon ground black pepper

-- Use a soup spoon to scoop up the dough.
+- Use a spoon to scoop up the dough.
 Then, form small golf-ball sized meatballs by rolling the dough in your hands.
-Place the meatballs on prepared baking sheet.
+Place the meatballs on the lined baking sheet.
 Continue until all the dough has been used.
 (The meatballs should stay round when you place them on the cookie sheet.
 If your dough is too wet and is not holding it's shape when rolled, mix in more breadcrumbs.
 If it is too dry and crumbly and cracks when you roll it, mix in a little water.)

 - Bake until very firm and dark brown, about 45 to 50 minutes.